perl11/cperl/STATUS.md

 See the github issues: [github.com/perl11/cperl/issues](https://github.com/perl11/cperl/issues)

-The perl debugger is unstable with signatures and tailcalls (AUTOLOAD).

 The following CPAN modules have no patches for 5.24.0c yet:

 * autovivification (mderef rpeep changes)
 * TryCatch
 * Catalyst::Runtime

-Time::Tiny, Date::Tiny, DateTime::Tiny feature DateTime::locale broken since 5.22.
+Time::Tiny, Date::Tiny, DateTime::Tiny feature DateTime::locale broken
-unrelated to cperl, -f force install.
+since 5.22.  unrelated to cperl, -f force install.

+Many other packages clash with an unneeded mix of Test::More in inc/ or t/.
+Some other use wrong undocumented Test-Simple calls, which the modernized improvement complains about, or use Test2, which is unsupported and not recommended to use in its current state.
+In a Test2 branch is a fixed version which is still 20% slower.

 # FAQ